 Dried blood spots (DBS) offer a number of practical and cost-saving benefits as compared with conventional sampling; they are easier to collect, with no need for centrifugation and separation of samples, and can be shipped and stored at ambient temperatures.
 This is especially important, doing away with maintaining costly cold-storage during the transportation of samples.
 DBS also require minimal blood volumes and pose less of an infection risk to clinical and laboratory personnel.

 Quantification of antiretrovirals from DBS is by no means a novel approach; a number of analytical methods using liquid chromatography with mass spectrometry (LC-MS) or UV detection have been reported [1-5].
-Furthermore, small scale clinical studies have investigated the suitability of DBS sampling for therapeutic drug monitoring and PK studies [1, 6].
+Furthermore, small-scale clinical studies have investigated the suitability of DBS sampling for therapeutic drug monitoring and PK studies [1, 6].

 However, DBS sampling is less frequently applied as a quantitative measure in prospective randomised clinical trials (RCT) [7].
 The Food and Drug Administration (FDA) and European Medicines Agency (EMA) regulatory bodies have not issued definitive guidance on the application of DBS as a standalone method in RCT, and their extensive guidance on liquid-matrices, such as plasma or serum, cannot be applied interchangeably to dried matrices.
 The 2013 updated guidance by the FDA stated that, whilst they encourage the development of new technologies, for the purpose of new drug applications and regulatory submissions, data supplied from “new technologies” should be supported by established methods [8].